hendrickswi/hpc-edit-distance/README.md

 The first optimization attempted is present in tiled_edit_distance.c, which uses tiling/blocking in an attempt to increase cache hits, thereby leading to more performance.

 The next optimization attempted is present in parallelized_edit_distance.c, which uses pthread multithreading to drastically increase performance.
-Builds on the tiled_edit_distance() algorithm by allowing each thread to work on one independent tile at a time, as opposed to working single-threaded.
+Builds on the tiled_edit_distance() algorithm by allowing each thread to work on one independent tile at a time, as opposed to working single-threaded, one tile at a time.

 The final series of optimizations are present in avx2_edit_distance.c, which utilizies AVX2 SIMD instructions to compute vectors of eight values at once.
 This implementation also features loop unrolling and a diagonal-major optimization, which lends itself particularly well to vectorization due to placing dependent data contiguously in memory, increasing cache locality.